ShieldOrder/proposal-disclosure-schema/examples/nozy-example.md

 VERIFICATION

-Artifacts you expect to produce as evidence of progress.
+What artifacts are expected to be produced that could allow others to observe progress or outcomes?

-- Public GitHub repository
+- Public code repositories
 - Tagged releases
 - CLI binaries
 - Documentation updates

 Acceptance criteria.
-How success will be determined.
+How outcomes might be assessed.

-Wallet can send and receive fully shielded transactions reliably.
+Wallet demonstrates the ability to send and receive fully shielded transactions reliably, as observed through testing or user reports.
-Privacy routing is active.
+Privacy routing remains active.
 No transparent address support exists in code paths.

-Stop conditions.
+Stop or pause signals.
-Signals that the project should pause or halt.

-- Inability to maintain compatibility with Zcash network upgrades
+- Inability to maintain compatibility with network upgrades
 - Loss of maintainer capacity
-- Privacy guarantees cannot be upheld
+- Inability to uphold stated privacy guarantees

 ============================================================

 END
+EOF